thomaspeugeot/multi_ws_issue/README.md

 ### Description

 This repo contains two directories, "a" and "b".
 Each is an angular workspaces.
-The "a" workspace app component imports directly a standalone "BComponent" from the "b" workspace (b\src\app\b\b.component.ts).
+The "a" workspace´s app-root component imports directly a standalone "BComponent" from the "b" workspace.

 ```ts
 import { NgModule } from '@angular/core';